Thorbecken/watchers-service/README.md

 # todo
  - make extra an extra air current towards the hottest neighbour or towards itself if no hotter neighbour exists of about half total current strength.
- - make rain based on temperature differences
  - make water evaporate on land
- - make erosion more harsh

 WATCH-014: Make a 12-year cycle in which each year represents a month.
 Calculate the max height in which the equator moves.
     Take this as the quarter height and move the other half year to the lowest height in which the equator moves.